 “If the burden is too much and stays too long, even love bends, cracks, comes close to breaking”

-This Nigerian debut, shortlisted for the 2017 Baileys Prize, is the heart-breaking tale of what wanting a child can do to a person, a marriage and a family; a powerful and vivid story of what it means to love not wisely but too well
+Shortlisted for the 2017 Baileys Prize, this Nigerian debut is the heartbreaking tale of what wanting a child can do to a person, a marriage and a family

 SHORTLISTED FOR THE 2017 BAILEYS WOMEN’S PRIZE FOR FICTION

 Yejide is hoping for a miracle, for a child.
-It is all her husband wants, all her mother-in-law wants, and she has tried everything - arduous pilgrimages, medical consultations, appeals to God.
+It is all her husband wants, all her mother-in-law wants, and she has tried everything.
 But when her relatives insist upon a new wife, it is too much for Yejide to bear.
-It will lead to jealousy, betrayal and despair.

-Unravelling against the social and political turbulence of 1980s Nigeria, Stay With Me sings with the voices, colours, joys and fears of its surroundings.
-Ayobami Adebayo weaves a devastating story of the fragility of married love, the undoing of family, the wretchedness of grief, and the all-consuming bonds of motherhood.
-It is a tale about our desperate attempts to save ourselves and those we love from heartbreak.
+Unravelling against the social and political turbulence of 1980s Nigeria, Stay With Me is a story of the fragility of married love, the undoing of family, the power of grief, and the all-consuming bonds of motherhood.
+It is a tale about the desperate attempts we make to save ourselves, and those we love, from heartbreak.

 “Scorching, gripping, ultimately lovely”